 Interest Expense.
-Interest expense was \$0.3 million, or 4% of revenue, for the three months ended March 31, 2004 and was \$0.1 million, or 2% of revenue, for the three months ended March 31, 2003.
-During the three months ended March 31, 2004, the interest expense was primarily due to the interest accrued on the Kookmin Bank loan funded on February 4, 2003 and senior convertible debt funded on March 3, 2004, as well as amortization of debt issuance costs and discount on the senior convertible debt.
+Interest expense was \$0.4 million, or 6% of revenue, for the three months ended March 31, 2004 and was \$0.1 million, or 2% of revenue, for the three months ended March 31, 2004, the interest expense was primarily due to the interest accrued on the Kookmin Bank loan funded on February 4, 2003 and senior convertible debt funded on March 3, 2004, as well as amortization of debt issuance costs and discount on the senior convertible debt.
 During the three months ended March 31, 2003, interest expense was primarily due to the interest accrued on the Kookmin Bank loan.